-Bacopa regulates levels of dopamine, serotonin, and GABA by moving production up and down as needed.
-(21)
+Bacopa regulates levels of dopamine, serotonin, and GABA, dialing production up and down as needed.

-This ability makes bacopa a unique, excellent all-purpose herb for achieving and maintaining neurotransmitter balance.
+This ability makes bacopa a unique, excellent all-purpose herb for achieving and maintaining overall neurotransmitter balance.

 Noni fruit (Morinda citrifolia) comes from a small evergreen tree that grows in volcanic soils of the South Pacific.

-In traditional medicine, noni is considered nature’s cure-all and is used for colds, flu, diabetes, and high blood pressure, as well as for depression and anxiety.
-(27)
+In traditional medicine, noni is considered a natural cure-all and is used to treat colds, flu, diabetes, and high blood pressure, as well as depression and anxiety.

 You can buy bottled noni juice or take it in capsule form.

-Magnolia bark (Magnolia officinalis) is a bitter herb used in traditional Chinese medicine for digestive disorders and to treat asthma.
-(30)
+Magnolia bark (Magnolia officinalis) is a bitter herb used in traditional Chinese and Japanese medicine to treat asthma, headache, and gastrointestinal disorders.